raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 [^tco]: Languages like Haskell and Scheme that support [tail call optimization](https://en.wikipedia.org/wiki/Tail_call) can automatically transform linear recursion into a loop.
 Since loops are not difficult to write, that doesn't seem like a big deal.
 But as we'll see when we write `foldr` below, having two different functions share the same general shape communicates their design and relationship.
 Writing one as a loop and the other recursively conceals that which should be manifest.

-With `foldl` in hand, we can look at its commutative and associative properties.
+With `foldl` in hand, we can look at its associative property.

-### the commutative and associative properties
+### the associative property

 `foldl` _consumes_ the elements from the left of the collection.
 But `foldl` is not called `foldl` because it consumes its elements from the left.
 It's called `foldl` because it *associates* its folding function from the left.